apollographql/supergraph-demo-fed2/README.md

 > ⚠️ The @defer directive is currently at the [preview stage](https://www.apollographql.com/docs/resources/release-stages/#preview) in Apollo Client, and is available by installing @apollo/client@next.
 If you have feedback on it, please let us know via [GitHub issues](https://github.com/apollographql/apollo-client/issues/new?assignees=&labels=&template=bug.md).

+[The code](/client/defer/apollo-client/) for this example should already be running via this [docker-compose.yaml](/client/defer/apollo-client/docker-compose.yaml) as part of `make up-supergraph-defer`.

-Browse to http://localhost:3000 and watch the deferred query in action.
+http://localhost:3000 shows the deferred query in action.

 Non-deferred query fields render immediately: